Modern Slavery Act 2015

 Introduction

-EKF Diagnostics Holdings plc and its subsidiary companies, including EKF-diagnostic GmbH and Stanbio Laboratory LLC, operate in several countries, including the UK.
-We are committed to ensuring that exploitation, including any form of slavery or human trafficking, does not take place in any part of our business or supply chain.
+EKF Diagnostics Holdings plc and its subsidiary companies, including EKF-diagnostic GmbH and Stanbio Laboratory LLC, operate in a number of countries including the UK.
+We strongly oppose modern slavery in all its forms and are committed to ensuring that exploitation, forced labour, child labour and human trafficking does not take place in any part of our business or supply chain.
+We recognise that modern slavery is a global issue and that every business has a responsibility to mitigate this risk through proactive measures and continuous improvement.

 Section 54, Part 6 of the Modern Slavery Act 2015 (the ‘Act’) requires all organisations to set out the steps the organisation has taken during the financial year to ensure that slavery and human trafficking is not taking place within either its UK business or the supply chains to that business.